 The Botton Line

-Panama City is a diverse city that caters to all kinds of different lifestyles.
+Panama City is a diverse city that caters to different lifestyles.
 Your cost of living will vary depending on your neighborhood, the size of your home, and how you prefer to shop.
 Generally speaking, the base cost of living for two people in Panama City would fall between $1,395 and $2,920.

 Here’s how your monthly expenses could break down: